TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 ## Issues in Detail

 Any issues for code or tests must reference the relevant project.
-To do so go to the [Projects List page][projects-list] on the Sample Programs website.
+To do so go to the [Projects List page][project-list] on the Sample Programs website.
 Find the project page from the list of projects there and paste a link to that page into the issue.

 For simplicity, we ask that you **only make one issue for one language and one project at a time.**
-This and the project link help is tagging and maintaining issues and pull requests.
+This and the project link helps us tag and maintain issues and pull requests.
 (See [the pull request section above][add-one-and-only-one-snippet-at-a-time] for the pull request side of this flow)

 As such please name the issue in the format "{Add/modify} {project name} in {language}."